Artan-Hysenaj/my-projects/README.md

 This project was assigned to me by Solaborate Company when I applied for internship two months ago.
 Here you will find a working demo that is being hosted on Netlify.
 [World Wide Lottery](https://awesome-goldstine-f740f9.netlify.app/)

+### `MoviesApp`

+MoviesApp is the project that was assigned to me by 'BeetRoot Academy' lecturer - Gentrit Halili.
+This application is dependent on a locally hosted server for the backend, therefore it is not hosted and does not have a working demo.